The Top 5 Leadership Skills for Managing Remote Teams Effectively

 It’s so easy for remote teams to feel as though they just aren’t being heard.
 So, it’s the responsibility of leaders to take steps to ensure that every member of the team feels valued and seen.

-There are many ways to demonstrate that you’re genuinely listening to your team, including ensuring that there aren’t any distractions when you’re on video calls and paraphrasing information back to people to show that you have understood exactly what they’ve been telling you.
+There are many ways to demonstrate that you’re genuinely listening to your team.
+These include ensuring there aren’t distractions when you’re on video calls and paraphrasing information back to people – this shows you understood exactly what they’ve been telling you.

 3. Empowerment and Trust